LDBennett/digitalninjalee-gaming/README.md

 # DigitalNinjaLee — Gaming Backlog & Picker

 > A personal gaming companion app to manage my backlog, track play status, and pick a game to play by "mood".
 Built with Next.js and Supabase.
-I know the pattern is overkill for the simplicity of the app, but I wanted experience using the Next.js capabilities (SSR).
+I know the pattern is overkill for the simplicity of the app, but I wanted experience using the Next.js.

 ## Tech Stack